-Please refer to the instruction sheet (the 'How to Apply' tab on www.nestexam.in) for details on all payment methods.
+Please refer to the instruction sheet (the 'How to Apply' tab on www.nestexam.in) for details regarding application process.

-Admit card: The admit card for NEST 2016 will be available for downloading from April 15, 2016.
+Admit card: The admit card for NEST 2018 will be available for downloading from April 25, 2018.
 Admit cards will not be dispatched to any applicant.
 Applicants must download their admit cards from NEST website (after login).
 The download link will be available only till the day of examination.
-Safe-keeping of one copy of admit card is therefore strongly advised because the successful candidates have to produce the admit card in original during the admission.
+Safe-keeping of one copy of admit card is therefore strongly advised because the successful candidates have to produce the admit card in original during admission.

-Address for correspondence
+Address for correspondence: